 To create a note, type any line that isn't recognized as a project or task:

 This is a note that I added.

 To create a tag, type the @ symbol followed by a name.
-Tags can optionally have a value in parentheses after the tag name:
+Tags can optionally have a value (or list of comma separated values) in parentheses after the tag name:

 Use Tabs to indent items under other items and create structure.
 Use Shift-Tab to undo this structure.
 Put these things together to make lists:

 Groceries: - Eggs - Lettuce - Milk @priority(1)